alxn0/zet/41/README.md

 Start line witn `>` followed by **space**

 ```
+Simple blockquote
 > So, where’s the Cannes Film Festival being held this year?
 Christina Aguilera

+Multiple paragraphs quotes
+> Dorothy followed her through many of the beautiful rooms in her castle.
+>
+> The Witch bade her clean the pots and kettles and sweep the floor and keep the fire fed with wood.
+Wizard of oz

+Nested quotes
+> Why quoting?
+>> Because its fun!
 ```

 ## Horizontal rules